science-automation/scicloud-test/README.md

 Test cases for scicloud client.

+Sample scripts are run with the following

+./test.sh

+Tests cases are run with nose https://nose.readthedocs.org/.
+(Not working yet)

+For example:
+./nosetests

 Platform available at www.scivm.com

-script test.sh executes the tests